Exercises for Knee Osteoarthritis

-Pain in osteoarthritis of the knee is related to cartilage breakdown and inflammatory reaction because of prostaglandins and interleukins.
-These in turn cause peripheral sensitization of nerves to produces pain.
+Pain in osteoarthritis of the knee is related to cartilage breakdown and inflammatory reactions because of prostaglandins and interleukins.
+These in turn cause peripheral sensitization of nerves to produce pain.
 It has been seen in some studies that dynamic mechanical compression of the knee reduces inflammation and reduces cartilage breakdown.

-There is also central sensitization in the higher centers in chronic knee pain.
-Exercises decrease the excitability of the motor cortex in the brain and therefore, reduces pain by creating a motor-evoked potential drop, and that is why pain relief is almost universal whatever was of the mode of exercise.
+There is also central sensitization in the higher centers of chronic knee pain.
+Exercises decrease the excitability of the motor cortex in the brain and therefore, reduce pain by creating a motor-evoked potential drop, and that is why pain relief is almost universal whatever was of the mode of exercise.

 What are the other benefits of knee pain exercises apart from pain relief?

 Osteo-arthritis also weakens muscles around it and they are atrophied.
 That’s why thigh and calf muscles should be strengthened.
 These muscles bear loads of knee joints and protect the knee joint from further damage.
 Several studies have also proved that other functions like movement of the joint, walking, etc are also improved with exercises.

 Thus, we must do a few exercises regularly and must not use braces or knee supports for a long time which otherwise weakens knee muscles.

 What types of knee exercises are most useful?

 There is a lack of uniform recommendations of types of knee exercises for knee pain in osteoarthritis of the knee.
 These are aerobic, stretching, strengthening, etc. Studies have proved that all are beneficial.
 Some studies recommend that strengthening exercises are better.
 The exercises that we have recommended here are a mixture of stretching and strengthening.